netgen/TagsBundle/doc/INSTALL.md

 ### Update Anonymous Role permissions

-Give 'Read' permissions to the 'Tags' module for the `Anonymous` role.
+Give 'Read' permissions to the 'Tags' module for the `Anonymous` role otherwise the field value is **empty**

 ### Clear the caches